 Known by residents simply as “the Pointe”, PSC is an anglo enclave whose routes are heavily Irish, hard-working and a bit rough around the railroad edges.
 The anthem has always been “We don’t care about the rest of Canada, because we’re from Pointe-Saint-Charles!”.

 I stumbled across the old Fire Station no. 21 on a bike ride out to the islands.
 Located under the soon-to-be-levelled Bonaventure Expressway just south of the Peel Basin, the building has housed a not-for-profit space for the education and promotion of the glass arts since 1986.
-A few years later they teamed up with Cégep du Vieux-Montréal to offer the first 3-year program for fine glass arts in Québec.
+A few years later Espace Verre teamed up with Cégep du Vieux-Montréal to offer the first 3-year program for fine glass arts in Québec.
 They offer workshops, guided tours and intensive weekend courses open to the general public and awe-inspiring collections by local artists in their gallery space, vernissages and all.
-1200 Mill Street

 Verdun has gone through a transformation as a hub for young families, complete with great dining options, green alleyways, street parties and an “urban beach” worth visiting.

 Verdun was a dry part of town since 1875 with a no bar rule in effect before giving it a much-needed liquid go in 2013.
-The first bar to open in over a century, a brewpub, (beer geeks rejoice) with its original location just south of the McGill Ghetto, is the underrated but stellar brewery Benelux.
+The first bar to open in over a century (beer geeks rejoice), with its original location just south of the McGill Ghetto, is the underrated but stellar BENELUX brewpub.
 The Sherbrooke location, which is celebrating its 11th year in operation in a locale that housed an old bank (vault door and space still in operation) just so happened to open their southwest sister location in no other than a beautiful high-ceilinged space that housed a Bank of Montréal.
 The patio is ideal for monthly méchouis (pig roasts) with a pint of the Cuda, an american IPA with a Christmas tree flavour and punch of west coast hops.
-4026 Wellington Street

 Tucked away in the far back of the Librairie de Verdun is the tiny Café de la Troisième, sister location of the popular Station W further east on Wellington.
 While simple in decor, the intimate space is ideal for flipping through your latest literary find and sipping on a Cortado at one of the only cafés in our city to source beans from Toronto's progressive micro roaster de Mello Palheta.
 Warmer days see large red lounge chairs out on 3rd avenue ideal for caffeinated sun bathing.
 4750 Wellington Street